JoshuaCWebDeveloper/expresso/README.md

+---Forked to change some scipy functions to opencv functions.
+Does not use PIL anymore.

 # Expresso

 Expresso is a Python-based GUI for designing, training and exploring deep-learning frameworks.
 It is built atop [Caffe](http://caffe.berkeleyvision.org), the open-source, prize-winning software popularly used to develop Convolutional Neural Networks.